Supporting the next generation to build a kinder, more inclusive world.

 Group of young people outdoors celebrating, wearing casual clothes and green face paint, some with green accessories, smiling, clapping, and talking.

-Logo of Melbourne Girls Grammar School, an Anglican school, featuring a shield with a chevron, three crosses, a lily, and a banner with motto.
+Logo of Melbourne Girls Grammar, an Anglican school, with a shield, a crest, and the school name in blue text.

-A logo for The King David School featuring a stylized lyre with decorative foliage.
+Logo for The King David School featuring a stylized lyre with olive branches.

 • Three young girls outdoors, one with purple face paint, smiling and posing with flexed arms, wearing T-shirts that read 'Flying Fox'.